jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```python
     E       AssertionError: False != None
     ```
     the `assertEqual` method from `unittest.TestCase` checks if the 2 given inputs - `False` and `None` in this case - are equal.
-In [TypeErrpr](./TYPE_ERROR.md) we look at function signatures to get a better understanding of providing inputs to functions.
+In [TypeError](./TYPE_ERROR.md) we look at function signatures to get a better understanding of providing inputs to functions.

-    For our learning purpose, we could imagine that in a file named `unittest.py` there is a definition that looks like the code below.
-We could also look at the real definition [here](https://github.com/python/cpython/blob/f1f85a42eafd31720cf905c5407ca3e043946698/Lib/unittest/case.py#L868)
+    For our learning purpose, we could imagine that in a file named `unittest.py` there is a definition that means something like the code below.
+We could also [look at the real definition of the assertEqual method](https://github.com/python/cpython/blob/f1f85a42eafd31720cf905c5407ca3e043946698/Lib/unittest/case.py#L868)
     ```python
     class TestCase(object):
         def assertEqual(self, positional_argument_1, positional_argument_2):